ratanachh/npa/docs/tasks/phase7.6-relationship-query-methods/README.md

   - Defaults to primary key column if `orderBy` is null or empty
   - Supports ascending/descending sort direction
   - Respects `[Column]` attributes for custom column names
+  - **Security**: `GetColumnNameForProperty` validates property names against the mapping dictionary to prevent SQL injection
+  - Invalid property names fall back to the default column name (primary key) instead of being used directly in SQL
 - **Interface Generation**: Separate partial interfaces for relationship query methods
 - **Efficient Queries**: Direct WHERE clauses and JOIN queries with no N+1 problems
 - **Type Safety**: Uses correct key types from related entities